SarcevicAntonio/as-guis/README.md

 Below I compare component syntax for these technologies.

-Character counts done with VSCode with code formatted using Prettier (with default SvelteKit `.prettierrc`) and with as few empty lines as Prettier allows.
+- Character counts done with VSCode with code formatted using Prettier (with default SvelteKit `.prettierrc`) and with as few empty lines as Prettier allows.
+- Trying to get the tersest valid syntax that doesn't give framework warnings / ts errors (with framework default tsconfig; might need to unify tsconfigs later).

 Click the name of the technology in the tables to view source of each component.